Skip to content

 Visit site

 Polar specialist (Antarctica + Arctic only).
-Operates leased or chartered ships including Ultramarine (199 passengers, ice-strengthened).
+Fleet includes Ultramarine (199 passengers, ice-strengthened) and Ocean Explorer (138 passengers, X-BOW).
 Citizen-science programs.
-Per-night $700-1,800.
+Per-night from $700-1,800.

 Visit site

 Smaller-fleet expedition with World Navigator (2021), World Traveller (2022), World Voyager (2022).
-200 passengers each.
+About 200 passengers each.
 Antarctica, Arctic, Mediterranean shoulder season.
-Per-night $600-1,500.
+Per-night from $600-1,500.

 Visit site